ZihuaTan/Fall-detection-project/README.md

 **2. The image is sent to the Openpose to generate the join keypoints of human being.
 This will produce a Json file that contains all the join keypoints of humans in the image.**

 <p align="center">
-  pictures show the join keypoints after processing by the Openpose
+  Pictures show the join keypoints after processing by the Openpose
   <br>
   <img src="doc/cap_picture_std_rendered.png" width="320" height="180">
   <img src="doc/cap_piture_lying_rendered.png" width="320" height="180">